Counselling in Launceston

 I’m a fully qualified Therapeutic Counsellor, a proud member of the BACP (British Association for Counselling and Psychotherapy), based in Plymouth, Devon, UK.
 My approach is to offer a compassionate, safe, and confidential space where you can explore any emotional or life challenges you’re facing.
 I believe everyone has the ability to reach their true potential with the right support, and I am dedicated to helping you recognise your self-worth and work towards your goals in a non-judgmental, empowering environment.

-I am a BACP registered Integrative Psychotherapeutic counsellor & Supervisor based in Callington.
-I work with both adults and young people and offer a flexible approach to counselling and working from a peaceful log cabin offer a private and relaxing space for my face-to-face service.
-If preferred I can also offer counselling via telephone or Skype.
+I am a BACP registered Integrative Psychotherapeutic counsellor & Supervisor working both in person and online.
+I am based in Callington and I work with both adults and young people offering a flexible approach to counselling.
+I work in private and relaxing space for my face-to-face service.
+If preferred I can also offer counselling via telephone or online.
 I work in an holistic way using Person-Centred, Gestalt, CBT and Trans-personal techniques connecting the mind, soul, emotion and body.

-I am a BACP registered Integrative Psychotherapeutic counsellor & Supervisor based in Callington.
-I work with both adults and young people and offer a flexible approach to counselling and working from a peaceful log cabin offer a private and relaxing space for my face-to-face service.
-If preferred I can also offer counselling via telephone or Skype.
+I am a BACP registered Integrative Psychotherapeutic counsellor & Supervisor working both in person and online.
+I am based in Callington and I work with both adults and young people offering a flexible approach to counselling.
+I work in private and relaxing space for my face-to-face service.
+If preferred I can also offer counselling via telephone or online.
 I work in an holistic way using Person-Centred, Gestalt, CBT and Trans-personal techniques connecting the mind, soul, emotion and body.

 I mostly work with clients who have been adversely affected by abuse, trauma, and relationship difficulties.
 I have extended this to work with couples and relationships.
 I work by tuning into each client’s individual circumstances and listen to how their life experiences have impacted them.
 I can offer some solutions, such as coping mechanisms for managing trauma responses such as anxiety and depression.
 I also offer help in developing practical skills in managing narcissistic behaviour, such as carefully considered boundary setting, recognising that boundaries often come with negative consequences.